Peteresis/MechaCar_Statistical_Analysis/README.md

 * Which variables/coefficients provided a non-random amount of variance to the mpg values in the dataset?

 To discover whether variables affect `mpg` non-randomly, we must examine their `p-values`.
 If the `p-value is < 0.05`, random variance to the linear model is unlikely, implying those variables affect `mpg`.
-According to our results shown in the figure below, ground clearance (p-value = 5.21 x 10-8), vehicle length (p-value = 2.60 x 10-12), and intercept (p-value = 5.08 x 10-8) provided non-random mpg variance.
+According to our results shown in the figure below, ground clearance `p-value = 5.21 x 10-8`, vehicle length `p-value = 2.60 x 10-12`, and intercept `p-value = 5.08 x 10-8` provided non-random mpg variance.
 When an intercept is statistically significant, other variables and factors that affect mpg are missing from the model.
 These variables may be in our dataset or need to be collected or observed.

 ![image](https://user-images.githubusercontent.com/98360572/170800519-13d30677-2919-4f69-8b23-c95f1917b146.png)

 * Does this linear model predict mpg of MechaCar prototypes effectively?
 Why or why not?

-To assess if this linear model accurately predicts MechaCar mpg, we must examine its r-squared and p-value.
-According to our data in the figure above, r-squared is 0.7149, indicating a strong positive linear association.
-This linear model accurately predicts MechaCar prototype mpg.
+To assess if this linear model accurately predicts MechaCar `mpg`, we must examine its `r-squared` and `p-value`.
+According to our data in the figure above, `r-squared` is `0.7149`, indicating a strong positive linear association.
+This linear model accurately predicts MechaCar prototype `mpg`.

 ## :two: Deliverable 2